Aaron Saxton

-Aaron Saxton (born 1974) is a former Scientologist and member of the organisation's elite group called the Sea Org.
+Aaron Saxton (born 1974) is a former Scientologist and member of the Church of Scientology's innermost group called the Sea Org.
 He contacted Senator Nick Xenophon of Australia, who quoted statements by Saxton about Scientology into the parliamentary record of the Australian Senate in November 2009.
 That speech caused a furor according to The Courier-Mail, The New Zealand Herald and other media.